 Unfortunately, the project was unable to confirm this objective.
 This is primarily due to the following circumstances:

-Despite of this, it is the project group’s assessment that it was possible that implementing VENDLET could lead to increased efficiency and that it would be possible to go from 2 caregivers to 1 in many transfer situations in the future.
+Despite of this, it is the project group’s assessment that implementing VENDLET would lead to increased efficiency and that it would be possible to go from 2 caregivers to 1 in many transfer situations in the future.

 Based on the experience gathered from the project, Faaborg-Midtfyn Municipality subsequently decided to implement VENDLET widely.
 Likewise, positioning cushions were implemented as a permanent element in the care and they developed a positioning catalogue using Vendlet’s LEJRELET series.

-In many Danish municipalities, all other aids must be trialed before a VENDLET can be granted.
+In many Danish municipalities, all other aids must be trialed before a VENDLET can be prescribed.

 The project management from the municipality estimated that VENDLET can be used in all situations where the client’s health means that it is no longer be possible to be one person to perform the care task.